Dennis Prager: Political commentary

 Prager supported Jimmy Carter in the 1976 US presidential election.
 In 1994, the Anti-Defamation League published a report on antisemitism in the Christian right movement; Prager, who aligned with the social and political conservatism of the Christian right, criticized the ADL and its report.
 In 1995, he urged conservative Jews to be open to working with conservative Christians, like the Christian Coalition.
 In 1995, he named Jacob Petuchowski, Eliezer Berkovits, Harold Kushner, C. S. Lewis, Richard John Neuhaus, Michael Novak, and George Gilder as the people who had influenced his theology the most.

 In 1995, Prager criticized the Illinois Supreme Court decision in the Baby Richard case that removed a child from his adoptive parents.
-With KABC he held a "Rally for Baby Richard," where he got support from actors Priscilla Presley, Tom Selleck, and John McCook.
+With KABC, he held a "Rally for Baby Richard", where he got support from actors Priscilla Presley, Tom Selleck, and John McCook.

 In 1996, Prager testified in Congress in favor of the Defense of Marriage Act.
-Prager testified that "the acceptance of homosexuality as the equal of heterosexual marital love signifies the decline of Western civilization."
-Prager worked with Bob Dole's campaign in the 1996 presidential election; when polls prior to the election showed that the Dole campaign did not have much Jewish support, Prager said this was because "American Jews are ignorant regarding the anti Israel aspects of the current Democrat Party."
+Prager testified that "the acceptance of homosexuality as the equal of heterosexual marital love signifies the decline of Western civilization".
+Prager worked with Bob Dole's campaign in the 1996 presidential election; when polls prior to the election showed that the Dole campaign did not have much Jewish support, Prager said this was because many "American Jews are ignorant regarding the anti-Israel aspects of the current Democrat Party".

-Since 1999, he has hosted a nationally syndicated talk show on the socially and politically conservative Christian radio station KRLA in Los Angeles.
-KRLA is part of the Salem Media Group that carries other conservative hosts, including James Dobson, Randall Terry, Janet Parshall, Sebastian Gorka and Larry Elder.
-Salem is a key voice of the Christian right that seeks to change American politics as well as the way that individual people live.
+Since 1999, he has hosted a nationally-syndicated talk show on the conservative Christian radio station KRLA in Los Angeles.
+KRLA is part of the Salem Media Group that carries other conservative hosts, including James Dobson, Randall Terry, Janet Parshall, Sebastian Gorka, and Larry Elder.
+Salem is a key voice of the Christian right that seeks to change American politics, as well as the way that individual people live.

-In 2006, Prager criticized Keith Ellison, the first Muslim elected to Congress, for announcing that he would use the Quran for the reenactment of his swearing in ceremony.
+In 2006, Prager criticized Keith Ellison, the first Muslim elected to Congress, for announcing that he would use the Quran for the re-enactment of his swearing-in ceremony.
 Prager wrote: "Insofar as a member of Congress taking an oath to serve America and uphold its values is concerned, America is interested in only one book, the Bible.
 If you are incapable of taking an oath on that book, don't serve in Congress."
 In response, former New York City Mayor Ed Koch called for Prager to end his service on the United States Holocaust Memorial Museum Council.